 External SPECROAD or E-SPECROAD came about when my colleagues and I were awarded time on the Hectospec multi-fiber spectrometer on the MMT on Mount Hopkins in the summer of 2007.
 The MMTO is a "joint venture" between the University of Arizona and the Smithsonian Institution (via the Smithsonian Astrophysical Observatory aka SAO).
 We were awarded these nights in part because one of my colleagues is at the University of Minnesota and since the U of M is a partner on the Large Binocular Telescope, they have bought into a certain number of nights at the U of Arizona facilities and so they can apply for nights.

 Image of the Hectospec Focal Plane showing many of the 300 optical fibers deployed as well as the two fiber positioning robots in the upper left and lower right.
 This image is from the Hectospec Photo Gallery which also contains movies of the instrument in action.

 Unlike most projects utilitizing the Hectospec, our project was a stellar spectroscopy project which requires relatively high resolution spectra at short wavelengths (as opposed to the low resoution red-focused spectra typical of extragalactic work).
 As such we used the 600 gpm grating centered at 4800 Ångstroms instead of the more commonly used 270 gpm grating.
 Furthermore, we were NOT SAO personnel, so we faced a problem of how to reduce our Hectospec data at our own home institutions without access to SAO computers.

-I decided to try to use SPECROAD to
+Shell/ subdirectory).
+So rather than re-invent the wheel, I decided to try to use SPECROAD to reduce our data.